I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 Arguing or Debating

 If I’m really angry, my eyes will bore a hole in theirs.
-If the argument requires a lengthy explanation that requires thought, my eyes will drift, but I’ll make a point to get them back on theirs – and HARD.
+If the argument requires a lengthy explanation that requires thought, my eyes will still drift, but I’ll make a point to get them back on theirs – and HARD.

 Premeditated Eye Contact with Strangers